sapegin/sapegin.me/src/content/blog/adhd-focus.md

 ***

-*Thanks to Anna Bulavina, Alexei Crecotun, and Anita Kiss for their suggestions.*
+*Thanks to Anna Bulavina, Alexei Crecotun, Margarita Diaz, and Anita Kiss for their suggestions.*